-Open source ecommerce platforms worth considering in 2026
+Open source ecommerce platforms compared (2026)

-By Angus Published 24 February 2026 Updated 25 February 2026 9 min reading time
+By Angus Published 24 February 2026 Updated 20 March 2026 9 min reading time

-Open source ecommerce platforms worth considering in 2026
+Open source ecommerce platforms compared (2026)

 Why go open source?

 Before getting into the platforms themselves, it helps to understand what you gain and what you give up when choosing open source over a managed SaaS service.
+The advantages are real, but so are the responsibilities.

-No platform fees ‐ The software itself is free.
+• No platform fees.
+The software itself is free.
 Your costs are hosting, a domain name and any premium extensions you choose to add.
 For a small store on shared hosting, that can work out significantly cheaper than a SaaS subscription.

-Full ownership of your data ‐ Your store, your database, your customer records.
-Nothing sits on a third party’s infrastructure unless you choose to put it there, want to move?
+• Full ownership of your data.
+Your store, your database, your customer records.
+Nothing sits on a third party’s infrastructure unless you choose to put it there.
+Want to move?
 Move.

-Customisation without limits ‐ You have access to the source code.
-If the software doesn’t do what you need, you (or your developer) can change it.
+• Customisation without limits.
+You have access to the source code.
+If the software doesn’t do what you need, you or your developer can change it.

 WooCommerce

-WooCommerce in WordPress
+WooCommerce running inside WordPress admin

 With around 29% market share among the top one million ecommerce sites (according to BuiltWith), WooCommerce is the most widely used ecommerce platform on the web.
 That popularity means a large library of extensions, themes and community support.
-For most small to medium UK businesses selling physical or digital products, WooCommerce is the natural starting point.
+For most small to medium UK businesses selling physical or digital products, it is the natural starting point.

 It runs well on web hosting for smaller catalogues.
-Larger stores with thousands of products, heavy traffic or complex product configurations will benefit from WordPress hosting or a VPS where you have dedicated resources
+Larger stores with thousands of products, heavy traffic or complex product configurations will benefit from WordPress hosting or a VPS where you have dedicated resources.

-Strengths Huge extension library, runs on WordPress (which most people already know), active community, low barrier to entry.
+Huge extension library, runs on WordPress (which most people already know), active community, low barrier to entry.
 Handles digital products, physical goods and subscriptions.

-Weaknesses Performance can degrade on shared hosting as your catalogue and traffic grow.
+Performance can degrade on shared hosting as your catalogue and traffic grow.
 Plugin conflicts are a real risk if you stack too many extensions.
 Not purpose-built for ecommerce, so some features require workarounds.

-Best for Small to medium businesses, WordPress users, anyone selling under a few thousand products.
+Small to medium businesses, WordPress users, anyone selling under a few thousand products.

 PrestaShop